OffchainLabs/community-helm-charts/charts/nitro/README.md

 `execution.sequencer.dangerous.disable-seq-inbox-max-data-size-check` | DANGEROUS! disables nitro checks on sequencer MaxTxDataSize against the sequencer inbox MaxDataSize | None
 `execution.sequencer.enable` | act and post to l1 as sequencer | None
 `execution.sequencer.enable-profiling` | enable CPU profiling and tracing | None
+`execution.sequencer.expected-surplus-gas-price-mode` | string                                             gas price setting to be used in calculating estimated surplus.
+Allowed values- CalldataPrice, BlobPrice and CalldataPrice7523 | `BlobPrice`
 `execution.sequencer.expected-surplus-hard-threshold` | string                                             if expected surplus is lower than this value, new incoming transactions will be denied | `default`
 `execution.sequencer.expected-surplus-soft-threshold` | string                                             if expected surplus is lower than this value, warnings are posted | `default`
 `execution.sequencer.forwarder.connection-timeout` | duration                                              total time to wait before cancelling connection | `30s`